ShenLab-Genomics/SpliceTransformer/README.md

 ## Hardware Requirements

-We recommend run the software on a computer with a GPU.
+We recommend running the software on a computer with a GPU.
 However, the lightweight example data can also be handled with CPU only.

 ## OS Requirements

-This package is supported for Linux.
+This package is supported by Linux.
 The package has been tested on the following systems:

 - CentOS 7
 - Red Hat 4.8.5

-And it should be compatible with other common Linux systems.
+It should be compatible with other common Linux systems.

 ## Software Dependencies